skyfielders/python-skyfield/skyfield/documentation/time.rst

 that keeps UTC from straying more than 0.9 seconds away from UT1.

 Each new version of Skyfield carries recent IERS data in internal tables.
-This data will gradually fall out of date, however, with two consequences:
+This data will gradually fall out of date after each Skyfield release, however, with two consequences:

 * The next time the IERS declares a new leap second that is not listed in Skyfield’s built-in tables,